HIV (Human Immunodeficiency Virus) is a virus that attacks the immune system and weakens the body's natural way to fight infections.

 Currently there is no vaccine or cure for HIV, but people who are HIV-positive can take daily medications which keep HIV under control.

 There are services for people with HIV that provide medical, social, emotional and other kinds of support.
-For more information about HIV and AIDS contact the WA AIDS Council on (08) 9482 0000 or firstname.lastname@example.org or go to WA AIDS Council (external site).
+For more information about HIV and AIDS contact the WA AIDS Council on (08) 9482 0000 or firstname.lastname@example.org or visit the WA AIDS Council website (external site).
 For more services go to Find a Service.

 - don't inject drugs.
 If you choose to inject drugs, avoid sharing needles, syringes or any drug injecting equipment.
 Always use your own new, sterile needles and syringes and sterile water.
 Also use your own spoon, swabs, filters, and tourniquets.
 Wash your hands or wipe your fingers with a new alcohol swab before and after injecting yourself or another person.
 You can get needles and syringes from most chemists, needle and syringe exchanges, and at country hospitals after hours.
 Go to Healthy WA (external site) for more information.